CSNLWigner/bandits/behavioural_models/readme.md

 - EXPONENTIAL MODEL CATALOGE - for monkey Popey - model fits, log losses for Popey

+ // for specifying the Exponential model arguments see: help(Exponential_model)

 **Analyses, model comparisons:**
 - See in the exponential_model folder